132nd-vWing/132-TRP-388/TRP/SAT/SAT 1 High and Medium altitude deliveries .md

 Once all objctives are met, you must self-qualify this lesson.

+Focus here is a permissive environment, with a simulated Manpad threat.
 As a minimum conduct 1x high/medium altitude shooter-cover attack and 1x high/medium altitude shooter-shooter attack using the 40 HADB profile found in the SAT document.

+This lesson can be combined with SAT-2